IT Portfolio: Managing for Capability and IT Value

 Managing process integrity and overcoming gaming

 13. Control and Evaluation.
-Reviewing both individual projects and the entire portfolio.
+Reviewing both individual projects and

 The importance of a regular, consistent review process

 14. Visibility.
 Presenting understandable analysis to senior

 What do executives need regularly to make the best decisions?